vipulnaik/diet-exercise-health/profile-information/physical-exercise/dead-hang-with-history.md

 Generally, I do this after returning from jogging.

-* Underhand dead hang (palms facing me) for as long as I can; as of 2024-10-04, this is appromximately 30-35 seconds.
+* Overhand dead hang (palms away from me) for as long as I can; as of 2025-01-26, this is 25 to 38 oscillations which is about 55 to 95 seconds.

-* Overhand dead hang (palms away from me) for as long as I can; as of 2024-10-06, this is about 45-50 seconds.
+* Underhand dead hang (palms facing me) for as long as I can; as of 2025-01-26, this is 5 to 17 oscillations which is about 11 to 43 seconds.

 From 2024-12-06 onward, I aim to do this once every 3 days, and more specifically on the days after my strength exercise break and the day